 Dried fruits such as raisins, dates, and figs are some of the fruits highest in fructose (based on a 100 gram serving).
 Then come some fruits with added sugar, like canned blueberries and applesauce.
 But the big surprise is that red or green grapes, including Thompson seedless grapes, are the next highest among fruits.
 This is followed closely by several common fruit juices (grape, apple, and pomegranate) and canned pineapple.
 Worth mentioning, too, is that pears and apples are both probably too high in fructose for people with diabetes to eat more than once in a great while -- and even then, portions should be small.

 Fruit has carbohydrates

 Ranking lowest on the fructose fruit list are California avocados.
 Many people consider avocados to be one of the healthiest fruits.
 But they bring up another consideration: the amount of carbohydrates some fruits contain.
-In a 100 gram serving of California avocados, nine grams are carbohydrates; 100 grams of Florida avocados have eight grams of carbohydrates.
+In a 100 gram serving of California avocados (approximately one-half avocado), there are nine grams of carbohydrates; 100 grams of Florida avocados have eight grams of carbohydrates.

-Some of our fruits that are lowest in carbs are lemons and limes.
-Of the raw fruits, one of my favorites, the American persimmon, is the highest in carbs, so I eat them rarely.
+Some fruits that are lowest in carbs are lemons and limes.
+Of the raw fruits, one of my favorites, the American persimmon, is the highest in carbs, so I rarely eat them.

-In fact, there are four fruits have so few carbohydrates that I have included them on the list of “Free Foods” that I have maintained on my personal website for the past 14 years.
+In fact, there are four fruits that have so few carbohydrates that I have included them on the list of “Free Foods” that I have maintained on my personal website.
 While dozens of vegetables are free foods, only avocados, chayote, raspberries, and strawberries meet this criterion.